Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 On one of our days, Captain Issa took us out on his boat, stopping for a bit of snorkelling and serving us a delicious fish lunch prepared on the boat.

-Our days were lazy, spent swinging on the rope swing, hanging around the pool or messing around in the sea, taking hair flick selfies, some of which worked better than others.
+Our time here was very chilled, spent swinging on the rope swing, hanging around the pool or messing around in the sea, taking hair flick selfies, some of which worked better than others.

 These pictures might be my favourite of the entire trip!
 We nicknamed this particular moment #deaddebbie.
 It appears Debbie didn’t quite get the memo.
 It still makes me giggle.
 We did improve though…